Does Keeping a Dream Journal Improve Memory?

 One common myth: "good sleepers remember dreams better."
 Actually, research suggests the opposite may be true.
 People with fragmented sleep often have higher dream recall because they wake more frequently during REM cycles, catching dreams before they disappear.

 Individual factors also matter.
 Research from 2025 found that people with a positive attitude toward dreams and a tendency for mind-wandering during the day tend to recall more.
-But even "non-dreamers" can improve dramatically.
+Many people who consider themselves "non-dreamers" can still improve with practice.

 The key is consistency.
 Write something every morning, even if it's just "no dreams recalled."
-This simple act primes your reticular activating system (RAS) to pay attention.
-Most people who commit to this practice begin remembering dreams within days, not weeks.
+This simple act primes your attention toward dream content so fragments are easier to notice the next time you wake.

 There are neurobiological limits, of course.
 Complete recall of every dream is impossible; the brain's chemistry during REM prevents it.
 But journaling captures more than enough to reap the cognitive benefits.
 You don't need every detail.
 You need the habit.